quantumchunks/quantumchunks.github.io/math/complex/index.md

 # Complex Numbers

 This is a brief introduction to complex numbers and some essential concepts that are used in quantum mechanics and quantum computing.
+Historically, complex numbers were used in quantum mechanics to represent the wavefunction of a quantum object like electrons.
+In quantum computing, complex numbers are used to specify the states of qubits.
+You usually need more than one complex number to specify all the state of a quantum object or a quantum computer.

 ## What is a complex number
 A complex number is a special ordered set of two real numbers.